Nationals Team

 Public Relations Chair

 Aubrey Ross is a Public Health Science major at the University of Maryland, College Park, on the pre-pharmacy track.
 She currently serves on the executive board and is a Spring ’25 initiate of the Eta Beta Chapter of Sigma Gamma Rho Sorority, Inc. She also manages her own crochet and sewing business.
-Through The Movement Street, Aubrey hopes to give back to her community by supporting accessible, meaningful service.

-• Rose davis
+• Rose Davis

 Community Service Chair

-Rose Davis is from Brooklyn, New York and is currently a junior Cell Bio & Molecular Genetics major with a minor in Arabic Language at the University of Maryland.
+Rose Davis is from Brooklyn, New York and is currently a senior Cell Bio & Molecular Genetics major with a minor in Arabic Language at the University of Maryland.
 She is also a student researcher in a virology lab on campus, and plans to pursue a PhD in Virology after college.
-She is passionate about giving back to her community through service both at home and in College Park.

 • Layla Dodson